 The Hilton Honors credit cards are issued by American Express.
 Below you’ll find information about each currently available Hilton credit card:

-In addition to redeeming points for award nights or transfers to airline miles (the latter at poor value), it is also possible to redeem points for experiences.
+In addition to redeeming points for award nights, it is also possible to redeem points for experiences.
 These include things like backstage concert tickets, impossible to get sports event tickets, dining with famous chefs, etc. Some experiences have fixed award prices, but most are setup as auctions.
 In either case, you may or may not get good value depending upon circumstances.

 Here is a link to available Hilton Honors experiences: https://experiences.hiltonhonors.com/